What is Shopper Report scoring/grading, why is it important, and what does it mean to you?

 • Did you take on a rush assignment to help us out of a bind?

 Many people love these opportunities.
-We reward those that complete their assignments in a timely manner, and who are the most flexible with working with us, with higher shopper scores.
+We reward those who complete their assignments promptly and are the most flexible with working with us, with higher shopper scores.

 What does my validator score me on?